Acalabrutinib

-Acalabrutinib, sold under the brand name Calquence, is a medication used to treat various types of non-Hodgkin lymphoma, including mantle cell lymphoma (MCL) and chronic lymphocytic leukemia/small lymphocytic leukemia (CLL/SLL).
+Acalabrutinib, sold under the brand name Calquence, is an anti-cancer medication used to treat various types of non-Hodgkin lymphoma, including mantle cell lymphoma and chronic lymphocytic leukemia/small lymphocytic lymphoma.
 It may be used both in relapsed as well as in treatment-naive settings.

 Common side effects include headaches, feeling tired, low red blood cells, low platelets, and low white blood cells.
 It is a second generation Bruton's tyrosine kinase inhibitor.
 Acalabrutinib blocks an enzyme called Bruton's tyrosine kinase, which helps B cells to survive and grow.
-By blocking this enzyme, acalabrutinib is expected to slow down the build-up of cancerous B cells in CLL, thereby delaying progression of the cancer.
+By blocking this enzyme, acalabrutinib is expected to slow down the build-up of cancerous B cells in chronic lymphocytic leukemia, thereby delaying progression of the cancer.

 Acalabrutinib was approved for medical use in the United States in 2017, and in the European Union in November 2020.

 Medical uses

-In the European Union, acalabrutinib as monotherapy or in combination with obinutuzumab is indicated for the treatment of adults with previously untreated chronic lymphocytic leukaemia (CLL).
-It is also indicated for the treatment of adults with chronic lymphocytic leukaemia (CLL) who have received at least one prior therapy.
+In the European Union, acalabrutinib as monotherapy or in combination with obinutuzumab is indicated for the treatment of adults with previously untreated chronic lymphocytic leukaemia.
+It is also indicated for the treatment of adults with chronic lymphocytic leukaemia who have received at least one prior therapy.

-In the United States, acalabrutinib is indicated for the treatment of adults with mantle cell lymphoma (MCL) who have received at least one prior therapy, and for the treatment of adults with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).
+In the United States, acalabrutinib is indicated for the treatment of adults with mantle cell lymphoma who have received at least one prior therapy, and for the treatment of adults with chronic lymphocytic leukemia or small lymphocytic lymphoma.
+In January 2025, the US Food and Drug Administration (FDA) granted traditional approval to acalabrutinib, in combination with bendamustine and rituximab, for the treatment of adults with previously untreated mantle cell lymphoma who are ineligible for autologous hematopoietic stem cell transplantation.
+The FDA also granted traditional approval to acalabrutinib as a single agent for adults with previously treated mantle cell lymphoma.
+Acalabrutinib received accelerated approval for this indication in 2017.